dfinnis/Darkly/HIDDEN/README.md

           arguments to find are taken to be arguments to the command until an  argument  consisting of `;' is encountered

-This command returns the filepath containing the flag:
+This command reveals the filepath containing the flag:

 .hidden/whtccjokayshttvxycsvykxcfm/igeemtxnvexvxezqwntmzjltkt/lmpanswobhwcozdqixbowvbrhw/README